LSR 2-1 Pro Stock

 Sportster 2" Challenge Pipes

 00-1306 Sportster LSR 2-1 Challenge Pro Stock Exhaust with 2" primaries.
-This one is going to customer in a raw condition as it is being instrumented for a RacePak Data Acquistion sytem with EGT probes as well as with our O2 outputs.
+This one is getting a Silver Ceramic Coat and being instrumented for a RacePak Data Acquistion sytem with EGT probes as well as with our O2 outputs.
+We added two 1/8" NPT nipples for the thermocouples and two 18mm O2 sensor bungs.
+We do not sell "raw" systems.
 Tuning is done with our RSR Air Fuel Ratio Gauge.

 You must use the billet gaskets and remove the OEM woven ones.
 No silicone sealant is required, just a metal to metal seal.
 The Billet Gaskets do not wear out.

 Show and Go 2002

 Here is a picture of my 02 Fatboy, 1-3/4" C style Pro Stock.
 This pipe was a great addition to my bike.
 I have more power down low, and the hesitation I had off idle is completely gone.
 In short, this pipe ROCKS!
 I absolutely love it.
 The fit, finish, sound and performance are second to none.
 My bike has a Branch O'Keefe 95" kit consisting of #4 heads, JE 10.5-1 pistons and Branch .595 gear drive cams.
 This is not your average build and it wouldn't run very well with an average exhaust.
 Thanks guys for GREAT, FAST service and a wonderful product.
 The only thing I don't like about it is all my buddies are wanting one LOL.."
 Thanks again, Daren.